CartoDB/Windshaft-cartodb/docs/named_maps.md

 Template maps are persistent with no preset expiration.
 They can only be created or deleted by a CartoDB user with a valid API_KEY (see auth section).

 **Note:** There is a limit of 4,096 named maps allowed per account.
-If you need to create more Named Maps, it is recommended to use templates.
+If you need to create more Named maps, it is recommended to use templates.

 ## Create